PM formally apologizes to Australian child sex abuse victims

 "Our nation let you down.
 Today, we offer you our nation's apology, with humility, with honesty, with hope for healing now, and with a fire in our belly to ensure that our children will grow up safe in the future," Shorten said.

-While many survivors and campaigners went to Canberra to hear the apology, many are still calling for far more work to be done to address the history of abuse.
+While many survivors and campaigners welcomed the apology, others called for more to be done to address the history of abuse.

+In Canberra, Rick Venero, who was abused at a Marist Brothers school in Sydney, said action should be taken against institutions that protected pedophiles.

+"(The apology) meant a great deal.
+It's fantastic to get that from the Australian people," Venero said. "(But) it's pretty shattering actually, to come here and everyone's behind it, and the power of these institutions means that nothing's really happening."

-Care Leavers Australia Network chief executive Leonie Sheedy called on the government to remove a charity tax exemption from institutions that are still deciding whether to opt in to the national redress scheme for victims.
+Leonie Sheedy, chief executive of the Care Leavers Australia Network, which advocates for those raised in state care, called on the government to remove a charity tax exemption from institutions that are still deciding whether to opt in to the national redress program for victims.